jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-54.md

 laws, and also in the vegetative part of our own life, receives through the addition of the world as idea, which is developed in subjection to it, the knowledge of its own willing and of what it is that it wills.

-And this is nothing else than the world as idea, life, precisely as it exists.
+This is nothing else than the world as idea, life, precisely as it exists.
 Therefore we called the phenomenal world the mirror of the will, its objectivity.
 And since what the will wills is always life, just because life is nothing but the representation of that willing for the idea, it is all one and a mere